Monadnock district ending school year early

-SWANZEY — Amid the COVID-19 outbreak, Monadnock Regional School District's Board of Education voted Tuesday night to end the school year early.
+SWANZEY — Amid the COVID-19 outbreak, the Monadnock Regional School Board voted Tuesday night to end the school year early.

 A post on the district’s Facebook page Wednesday morning says the last day of school for students will be May 29.
 It was originally slated for June 11, according to the district’s website.